These orchids are prized for their sprays of large flowers,

 in the fifty (50) degree range.

-from direct noon day sun with a 20% shade cover.
-They are
+direct noon day sun with a 20% shade cover.
+They are best located

-best located outdoors in the summer months with filtered sunlight.
+outdoors in the summer months with filtered sunlight.
+When the

-When the night temperatures fall into the forty (40) degree
+night temperatures fall into the forty (40) degree range they

-range they should be relocated to a cool indoor growing area
+should be relocated to a cool indoor growing area with day temperatures

 If you are growing your cymbidium plant outdoors in the hydroculture